 Second home Council Tax

-The Council Tax charge for second homes is changing on 1 April 2026.
+The Council Tax premium for second homes was due to increase to 300% on 1 April 2026.
+This increase has been suspended.

 Properties classified as a second home